-Item Valuation technique Significant unobservable inputs between significant unobservable inputs and fair value measurement Fair value through Price-Book ratio · The multiplier of Price- The higher the fair value other method Book Ratio (As of is, the higher the fair comprehensive December 31, 2022 and value will be. income- 2021 were 1.42~2.89 and equity investments without an active market 1.70~2.72, respectively) // // · Lack-of-Marketability discount rate (As of The higher the Lack-of- Marketability December 31, 2022 and discount rate is, the 2021 were 23% and 23%~50%, respectively) lower the fair value will be.
+Item Valuation technique Significant unobservable inputs Inter-relationship between significant unobservable inputs and fair value measurement Fair value through other comprehensive income- equity investments without an active market Price-Book ratio method The multiplier of Price-Book Ratio (As of December 31, 2022 was 1.42~2.89) The higher the fair value is, the higher the fair value will be. // " • Lack-of-Marketabil ity discount rate (As of December 31, 2022 was 23%) The higher the Lack-of-Marketabilit y discount rate is, the lower the fair value will be.